optout21/nip41-proto0/README.md

 - Visible, denoted `vis`: the vis (public) keyset of a level, denoted e.g. `A`
 - Hidden, denoted `hid`: the hid (secret) keyset of a level, denoted e.g. `A'`

-Details:
-- As keys are for Nostr (using Schnorr sig), the type `XOnlyPublicKey` is used for pubkeys.
-This has the drawback that the parity is missing, and in verification both options have to be tried.

 Operations:
 - obtain current public key / secret key
 - generate new set of keys
 - generate next level key set from previous level keys
 - invalidate: change current key and return keys needed for verification
 - verify: verify validity of new key
+- Create invalidaiton Nostr event

+Details:
+- As keys are for Nostr (using Schnorr sig), the type `XOnlyPublicKey` is used for pubkeys.
+This has the drawback that the parity is missing, and in verification both options have to be tried.

 ## Building and Running